Mold on Wood Pallets: Prevention Strategies

 - Water vapor— water vapor in cell lumens

-- Bound water — water inside cell wall
+- Bound water — water inside the cell wall

 - Fiber saturation point – No free water, bound water at maximum.
 (28?30 percent moisture content or MC)